uvaai/ml1/info/syllabus.md

 We will then answer your question or schedule a Zoom meeting to take a look at your problem together.
 3. We will also host Zoom conferences with all students at least once a week.
-These will be mainly to see how everyone is progressing, what parts are hard or easy, and give you a chance to ask other questions you have or want to discuss with the group.
+These will mainly be to see how everyone is progressing, what parts are hard or easy, and to give you a chance to ask other questions you have or want to discuss with the group.

 We would like to emphasise that you can (and should) ask questions if *any* part of the material is unclear, not just if you get stuck with the programming